-- (a) the M4 lending counterpart includes banks' investments in securities issued by the M4 private sector and adjustments for transit items; - (b) this analysis includes lending to the UK public sector; - (c) in this analysis lending to unincorporated businesses and non-profit making bodies is included in the appropriate industrial category; whereas in the sectoral analysis of the M4 lending counterpart it is included in lending to the personal sector; - (d) this analysis will not be seasonally adjusted until a sufficient run of data are available. - (e) this analysis covers both sterling and other currencies.
+- The M4 lending counterpart includes banks' investments in securities issued by the M4 private sector and adjustments for transit items. - This analysis includes lending to the UK public sector. - In this analysis lending to unincorporated businesses and non-profit making bodies is included in the appropriate industrial category; whereas in the sectoral analysis of the M4 lending counterpart it is included in lending to the personal sector. - This analysis will not be seasonally adjusted until a sufficient run of data are available. - This analysis covers both sterling and other currencies.